ndierckx/NOVOPlasty/README.md

 <strong>1\.
 Example of configuration file:</strong>
 <pre>
 Project name         = AOB_chloro
 Insert size          = 300
-Insert size auto = yes
+Insert size aut      = yes
 Read Length          = 101
 Type                 = chloro
 Genome Range         = 120000-160000
 K-mer                = 38
+Insert Range         = 1.45
+Insert Range strict  = 1.2
 Single/Paired        = PE
+Extended log         = 0
 Combined reads       = /path/to/reads/AOB_reads.fastq
 Forward reads        =
 Reverse reads        =
 Seed Input           = Seed_AOB.fasta
 </pre>

 <strong>2\.
 Explanation parameters:</strong>
 <pre>
 Project name         = Choose a name for your project, it will be used for the output files.
 Insert size          = Total insert size of your paired end reads, it doesn't have to be accurate but should be close enough.
 Insert size auto     = (yes/no) This will finetune your insert size automatically (Default: yes) Read Length          = The read length of your reads.
 Type                 = (chloro/mito) "chloro" for chloroplast assembly and "mito for mitochondrial assembly Genome Range         = (minimum genome size-maximum genome size) The expected genome size range of the genome.
                        Default value for mito: 12000-20000 / Default value for chloro: 120000-170000 If the expected size is know, you can lower the range, this can be useful when there is a repetitive                           region, what could lead to a premature circularization of the genome.
 K-mer                = (integer) This is the length of the overlap between matching reads (Default: 38).
                        If reads are shorter then 90 bp, this value should be decreased.
                        For reads longer then 101 bp, this value can be increased, but this is not necessary.
+Insert Range         = This variation on the insert size, could lower it when the coverage is very high or raise it when the                          coverage is too low (Default: 1.45).
+Insert Range strict  = Strict variation to resolve repetitive regions (Default: 1.2).
+Single/Paired        = For the moment only paired end reads are supported.
+Extended log         = Prints out a very extensive log, could be useful to send me when there is a problem  (0/1).
-Single/Paired    = For the moment only paired end reads are supported Combined reads   = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads    = The path to the file that contains the forward reads Reverse reads    = The path to the file that contains the reverse reads Seed Input       = The path to the file that contains the seed sequence
+Combined reads       = The path to the file that contains the combined reads (forward and reverse in 1 file) Forward reads        = The path to the file that contains the forward reads Reverse reads        = The path to the file that contains the reverse reads Seed Input           = The path to the file that contains the seed sequence
 </pre>
 </html>